-How to stay up to date on terrible news without burning out
+How to stay up-to-date on terrible news without burning out

 A break is not a few minutes away from Twitter.
 Start with real breaks of at least 30 minutes to an hour so that your brain has time to come down from what you were last watching or reading.
 Work up to longer periods of time if you can, ideally taking them throughout the day, with a longer break before bed.

 How you spend your non-doomscrolling time is just as important as remembering to take it.
-Ideally, you’ll put your phone down and take a technology break, but if your ideal way to unwind is watching some light Netflix, that’s fine too — just turn on your phone’s do-not-disturb mode.
+Ideally, you’ll put your phone down and take a technology break, but if your ideal way to unwind is watching some light Netflix, that’s fine, too — just turn on your phone’s do-not-disturb mode.

 Choi recommends using your time to do some activities known to help with stress reduction (a.k.a. self-care), including exercise, mindfulness and meditation, journaling, engaging in hobbies and other activities you enjoy, spending time with family and friends, and doing faith-based activities if you practice.